nachocaru/xaprb.com/content/blog/2009-02-27-sourceforge-reintroduces-persistent-login-cookies.md

   - New York Times
   - sourceforge
 ---
 Sourceforge has reintroduced persistent login cookies.
-Here&#8217;s [the bug request][1] I submitted about this, a long time ago.
+Here's [the bug request][1] I submitted about this, a long time ago.

-The thing is, I don&#8217;t really care much anymore.
-I&#8217;ve moved my open-source projects off Sourceforge onto Google Code.
+The thing is, I don't really care much anymore.
+I've moved my open-source projects off Sourceforge onto Google Code.
 I am about 10x more productive there.

 This lesson can be applied to pretty much everything on the web these days.
-Make it even the slightest bit hard to use your service, and people will use what&#8217;s easy instead.
-(Sourceforge&#8217;s user interface is more than slightly hard to use.)
+Make it even the slightest bit hard to use your service, and people will use what's easy instead.
+(Sourceforge's user interface is more than slightly hard to use.)

 The New York Times is the same way for me.
 They want me to log in to read the news stories.
-They say it&#8217;s free, and I say ok, then why do I need an account?
+They say it's free, and I say ok, then why do I need an account?
 Forget it.

 Am I selfish?
 Do I want something for nothing?
 Am I lazy and impatient beyond imagining?
 Yes.